MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-sms-signin.md

 ## Troubleshoot SMS-based sign-in

-The following scenarios and troubleshooting steps can used if you have problems with enabling and using SMS-based sign-in.
+You can use the following scenarios and troubleshooting steps if you have problems with enabling and using SMS-based sign-in.
 For a list of apps that support using SMS-based sign-in, see [App support for SMS-based authentication](how-to-authentication-sms-supported-apps.md).